Harvesting Herbs for medicine – creating Dried Simple Herbal Teas

 Let’s look at 3 easy to ID herbs that can be dried for medicinal teas for your own home dispensaries.

 Possibly one of the first flowers you learned to recognise as a child was the daisy.
 You all know how to make a daisy chain, but did you know that the sweet daisy can support you medicinally?
-Daisy’s grow from the early spring right through the summer and into the autumn months.
-And because they are so familiar and easy to recognise a great one to harvest for drying out for teas.
+Daisies grow from the early spring right through the Summer and into the Autumn months.
+And because they are so familiar and easy to recognise, it’s a great one to harvest for drying out for teas.

 Dais – y – the day’s eye.
 They are such a bright, herb following the path of the sun.
 Daisy’s open up to the sunshine and are beautiful in teas as when they hit hot water they open up too.